 1) Factor in expansion and contraction at high temperatures

-Borosilicate glass has a low coefficient of expansion (3.3×10-6K-1) meaning is has very little expansion or contraction when heated or cooled, however, care is still required even with this glass type.
+Borosilicate glass has a low coefficient of expansion (3.3×10-6K-1) meaning is has very little expansion or contraction when heated or cooled.
+Care is still required even with this glass type.

 Once the temperature exceeds 150oC, extra care is needed to ensure heating and then cooling of the glassware is achieved slowly and uniformly.
 It is important to factor in the necessary equipment, conditions and time needed for gradual increases and then decreases of temperature.